nasa-gibs/worldview/config/default/common/config/metadata/layers/modis/LandSurfaceTemperature.md

 ### MODIS (Terra/Aqua) Land Surface Temperature (Level 3, Daily, Day | Night)
 Temporal coverage: 26 February 2000 - present (Terra); 3 July 2002 - present (Aqua)

-The MODIS Land Surface Temperature (L3, Daily, Day | Night) layers shows the daily, day-time | night-time land surface temperature in Kelvin (K).
+The MODIS Land Surface Temperature (L3, Daily, Day | Night) layers show the daily, day-time | night-time land surface temperature in Kelvin (K).
 They are created from the MOD11A1/MYD11A1 product which provides daily per-pixel Land Surface Temperature and Emissivity (LST&E) with 1 kilometer (km) spatial resolution.
 The pixel temperature value is derived from the Terra MODIS LST&E swath product.
 Above 30 degrees latitude, some pixels may have multiple observations where the criteria for clear-sky are met.
 When this occurs, the pixel value is a result of the average of all qualifying observations.
 The Land Surface Temperature Day layer is a representation of daytime LST; and the Land Surface Temperature Night layer is a representation of nighttime LST.

 References: MOD11A1 [doi:10.5067/MODIS/MOD11A1.061](https://doi.org/10.5067/MODIS/MOD11A1.061); MYD11A1 [doi:10.5067/MODIS/MYD11A1.061](https://doi.org/10.5067/MODIS/MYD11A1.061)